AndrewBerezin/zen-cart-sitemap-xml/README.md

 ========
 0. BACK UP your database & store.
 1. Unzip the SitemapXML package to your local hard drive, retaining the folder structure.
-2. Rename the "admin" folder in the "sitemapXML" folder to match the name of your admin folder. sitemapXML/admin/
+2. Rename the "YOUR_Admin" folder in the "sitemapXML" folder to match the name of your admin folder. sitemapXML/YOUR_Admin/
 3. Upload the files from "sitemapXML" to the root of your store.
-(DO NOT upload the "sitemapXML" folder, just the CONTENTS of this folder
-   (copy ALL of the add-on files to your store!!
+(DO NOT upload the "sitemapXML" folder, just the CONTENTS of this folder (copy ALL of the add-on files to your store!!
 Most issues are caused by store owners who decide to NOT load ALL of the module files)
 4. Go to Admin -> Tools -> XML Sitemap and click "Update SitemapXML".

 Deleting OLD copies of this mod (circa 1.3.8 - such as version 2.1.0, which was around for a number of years)